zjgordon/labPortal/README.md

 - **Manage Cards**: Add, edit, delete, and reorder lab tool cards
 - **Upload Icons**: Customize each tool with unique icons
 - **Enable/Disable**: Control which tools are visible to users
+- **Import/Export**: Bulk import and export card configurations as JSON

 ## 🎨 Customization